nathangeffen/faststi/docs/index.rst

 agents on each iteration (which we call a time step).
 The structure of a FastSTI simulation is: ::

-  Execute pre-simulation events
-  for each time-step
+  Execute events before simulation runs for each time-step
     for each event E
         for each agent A
             if E should be applied to A
                 apply E to A
-  Execute post-simulation events
+  Execute events after simulation runs

 The number of agents and the specific events to execute are specified in a configuration file.
 FastSTI's configuration file uses the *.ini* format, which